DataDog/datadog-agent/README.md

 ## Testing

 Run tests using `invoke test`.
-During development add the `--skip-linters` option to skip straight to the tests.
+During development, add the `--skip-linters` option to skip straight to the tests.
 ```
 invoke test --targets=./pkg/aggregator/... --skip-linters
 ```